Top Trump adviser wants more nations to field asylum claims

 Trump, who made immigration a signature issue in his 2016 campaign, has introduced a flurry of regulations in recent months that are expected to be finalized soon after incorporating public feedback.
 They are largely about restricting asylum.

-Administration officials are also looking at ways to do away with a lottery to award H-1B to skilled workers, many in the technology industry.
+Administration officials are also looking at ways to do away with a lottery to award H-1B visas to highly skilled workers, many in the technology industry, replacing it with another selection method.
+H-1B visas are capped at 85,000 a year.

 Miller said the administration would continue its efforts to redefine criteria for legal immigration, which are now largely based on family ties.